oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

   If you see the below error ,  we recommend to bounce EBS services , follow below steps:
   ![Click Remote Desktop URL](../images/servicedown.png " ")
-  a. source EBS apps running instance
+  a.
+Open the terminal and source EBS apps running instance , by using below command
       ```text
     <copy>
     source /u01/install/APPS/EBSapps.env run